NesquikMike/CertificateGiver/README.md

 ## Set Up

-  I have already installed the Certificate Giver on your computer and the accompanying packages that you will need for it like Pandas.
-So all you have to do now is go into the right folder and do a Git Pull to get the latest version.
+  I have already installed the Certificate Giver on your computer and the accompanying packages that you will need for it like Pandas, so all you have to do now is go into the right folder and do a Git Pull to get the latest version.

   1. First step then is to open your Terminal.

   2. Now let's check that we are in the right place.
-Let's recap you should remember some of this from the Report Writer.
+Let's recap, you should remember some of this from the Report Writer.
 Although don't worry if you don't since it has been a while since you last used that!
 Into your terminal let's type in `pwd` (which stands for "present working directory") after the dollar sign and press Enter.
 You should get something that looks like this: